kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 are defined.

 Values of the parameters MUST always be present for the parameters defined in this document.
-When any of the defined parameters is omitted, or if the Priority header field is not used, their default values SHOULD be applied.
+When any of the defined parameters are omitted, or if the Priority header field is not used, their default values SHOULD be applied.

 Unknown parameters MUST be ignored.